solidpixel/solidpixel.github.io/_posts/2022-07-21-vertexpacking.md

 random distribution, each silhouette crossing will cost us half a cache line per non-position data stream in wasted memory fetch.

-For interleaved streams we only waste half a cache line.
+For interleaved streams we only have a single stream, so we waste half a cache line per crossing.

-For fully deinterleaved streams we waste half a cache line per non-position attribute.
+For fully deinterleaved streams we have one stream per attribute, so we waste half a cache line per non-position attribute per crossing.
 This style of streams wastes considerably more bandwidth along the visibility silhouette than an interleaved stream.

 Summary
 =======